How Co-Workers Can Support Someone with PPD

-After a woman goes on maternity leave or leaves a workplace to have her baby, many co-workers are left wondering about the health of the new mother and her baby.
-When it is learned that the new mother is suffering from postpartum depression, many co-workers feel worried and concerned for the health of the mother and wonder how they can best offer support.
+After a woman goes on maternity leave or leaves a workplace to have her baby, co-workers may wonder about her health.
+If they learn that the new mother is suffering from postpartum depression, co-workers will feel concerned for the mother and wonder how they can offer support.

-If your co-worker is currently struggling with postpartum depression, here is some guidance to follow as to how to best support her during this difficult time.
+If your co-worker is struggling with postpartum depression, here is some guidance to follow on how you can support her during this difficult time.

 Before She Returns to Work

-If your co-worker is presently on maternity leave and you know she is struggling with postpartum depression, you may find it challenging to know how to support her.
+If your co-worker is on maternity leave and you know she is struggling with postpartum depression, you may wonder how you can support her.

-Many women may be conscious of a potential stigma surrounding women with postpartum depression.
-Because of this perceived stigma, women with postpartum depression may be reluctant to share too much about their struggle with their co-workers out of fear, guilt or shame.
+Many women may be conscious of the potential stigma surrounding postpartum depression.
+Because of this, women with postpartum depression may be reluctant to share too much with their co-workers out of fear, guilt or shame.

-To help support her and ease her possible feelings of guilt or shame, here are some tips for encouraging your co-worker with postpartum depression:
+To help support her and ease those feelings, here are some tips for encouraging a co-worker who has postpartum depression:

-- Assure her that her work will still be waiting when she returns
+- Assure her that her job will still be waiting when she returns.

-Because your relationship with your co-worker is primarily work-oriented, it will seem natural or normal to want to continue to talk about work with her.
-But remember that the postpartum period is a time for recovery, especially when the woman is facing depression.
-Discussing work and responsibilities can only further add stress to the new mother as she recovers.
+Because your relationship with your co-worker may be work-oriented, you may want to continue discussing work with her.
+Remember that the postpartum period is a time for recovery, especially when the woman faces depression.
+Discussing work and responsibilities may only add more stress to the new mother as she recovers.

-For co-workers, it’s important to understand the nature of postpartum depression and that her symptoms are the result of her condition and are not a reflection of her.
+For co-workers, it’s important to understand the nature of postpartum depression and that her symptoms result from her condition.
+They are not a reflection of her.

 When She Returns to Work

-When your co-worker returns to work after her maternity leave is finished, she may still be experiencing symptoms of postpartum depression.
-She may choose to share her struggle with select co-workers or she may choose to keep it to herself.
+When your co-worker returns to work after her maternity leave ends, she may still be experiencing symptoms of postpartum depression.
+She may choose to share her struggle with select co-workers or keep it to herself.

-Regardless of how she shares her postpartum depression symptoms, it’s important to continue to support and engage her in the workplace.
-As her co-worker, you may notice residual postpartum depression symptoms or you may notice that she is feeling happy to be back at work and return to a job that she enjoys.
+Whether she shares her postpartum depression symptoms or not, supporting and engaging with her in the workplace is important.
+You may notice residual postpartum depression symptoms or that she feels happy to be back at work doing a job that she enjoys.

-Many women choose to return to work before being fully recovered from postpartum depression as a way to take their minds off of their condition and find a purpose outside of being a mother.
-In some cases this helps improve her condition and in some cases it may worsen it.
+Many women choose to return to work before fully recovering from postpartum depression to take their minds off of their condition and find a purpose outside of being a mother.
+This may help or worsen her condition.

-Even if a woman feels she is fully recovered and returns to work, it’s possible for her to experience a relapse of postpartum depression after she takes on the responsibilities of work again.
+Even if a woman feels she has fully recovered and returns to work, she can experience a relapse of postpartum depression after she takes on work responsibilities again.

 Here are some ways for co-workers to support a woman with postpartum depression after she returns to work:

-- Avoid passing judgement or questioning her ability to handle her job.
+- Avoid passing judgment or questioning her ability to handle her job.
 That is rude and will make her feel worse.

-- Treat her the same as you did before she went on maternity leave
+- Treat her the same as you did (or better) before she went on maternity leave.

-- Refrain from asking too many personal questions if she isn’t yet ready to open up about her condition
+- Refrain from asking too many personal questions if she isn’t ready to speak up about her condition.

-Ultimately, it’s important for co-workers to offer support by trusting that the mother is doing what’s best for herself and her family.
-Postpartum depression is a long-term condition and so it will take time for it to completely go away.
-With ongoing support and care from the people around her, she will eventually be able to make a full recovery.
+Co-workers should offer support by trusting that the mother does what is best for herself and her family.
+Postpartum depression is a long-term condition.
+It will take time for it to go away completely.
+With ongoing support and care from the people around her, she will eventually be able to recover fully.